Fulfilling potential one breath at a time.

 Yoga Instructor and Drama Student

-Bongekile was born in 1990, in KwaZulu Natal and lived with different family members until she came to live with her aunt in Alexandra in 2014.
+Bongekile was born in KwaZulu Natal and lived with different family members until she came to live with her aunt in Alexandra in 2014.
 Her two cousins attended yoga regularly so she went with and discovered yoga helped calm her racing mind.

 With the support of Yoga4Alex she completed the two year program to become a certified Kundalini Yoga instructor in July 2017.
 In addition she has attended three part-time drama training courses at the Market Laboratory.

-Yoga and Dance Instructor
+Yoga and International Dancer

-Dipuo was born in 1996 in Alexandra and lived with her granny and sisters.
+Dipuo was born in Alexandra and lived with her granny and sisters.
 In 2012 Dipuo was given the opportunity to complete her last two years of schooling at The Miri Piri Academy in India where the curriculum included Kundalini teacher training.

 Dipuo is passionate about dance and in 2016 completed a one year training course with Joburg's premier contemporary dance program, Moving into Dance.
 Through dance she has travelled to Turkey and Nigeria to perform.